 The ultimate guide to volunteering

-Everyone knows someone who’s spent their gap year/summer break/weekends doing amazingly helpful things, making us all feel bad.
-Good news is that can be you too!From spending your summer volunteering abroad or completing a whole gap year of placements to a weekly shift down the local charity shop, volunteering comes in all shapes and sizes.
+Everyone knows someone who spends their spare time doing amazingly helpful things, making us all feel bad.
+Good news – that could be you, too!From spending your summer volunteering abroad to a weekly shift down the local charity shop, volunteering comes in all shapes and sizes.

 If you’ve ever been interested in volunteering in any form, then this is the guide for you.
-We’ve compiled all our worldly knowledge on the subject so you can make the right choices and get involved in something that’s right for you.
+We’ve compiled all our worldly knowledge on the subject so you can make some informed right choices and get involved in something that’s right for you.

 What’s on this page?

 There are so many different types of volunteering opportunities it can be hard to know where to start.
-We could make a whole massive wheel filled with different volunteering ideas and get a dog to spin it.
-Oh wait, someone already did that.
+We could make a wheel featuring a few different volunteering ideas and get a dog to spin it.
+Oh wait, somebody already did that.

-Charities come in all shapes and sizes too, so don’t be limited by the names you see on the big TV campaigns.
+Charities come in all shapes and sizes too, so don’t feel limited to the big names you see in ad campaigns.

 You can also give as much or as little time as you want: